ydcnanhe/ydcnanhe.github.io/_projects/1_project.md

 ---
 layout: page
-title: project 1
+title: DUET-ISR
-description: a project with a background image
+description: A blind source separation algorithm separating any number of sources with two (or more) microphones
 img: assets/img/12.jpg
 importance: 1
-category: work
+category:
 ---

 Every project has a beautiful feature showcase page.